lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 `-b`, `--batch`

-  Aggregate data across hosts (normally appropriate for systems with a batch queue).
+  Aggregate data across hosts (this would normally be appropriate for systems with a batch queue, such as Fox).

 `--command=<command>`